 The University of Michigan’s Project Healthy Schools, in collaboration with community partners, strives to improve the present and future health of middle school students through school-based education and environmental initiatives.
 Health behaviors are influenced and improved by these five program goals:

 - Eat less fast and fatty foods

 - Spend less time in front of a screen...

-An opening reception will take place on Friday, January 10 from 6 - 9 p.m.
-Readings at the opening reception include...read more
+An opening reception will take place on Friday, March 14 from 6 - 9 p.m.
+Open to the general public, this event includes...read more